Updated August, 2017

 |Set meals at Phono Cafe are excellent value at around 1000 Yen.|

-Nothing especially stands out about Phono Kafe, but it's just a great restaurant in every measure: food is fresh, healthy and delicious and prices are very low for such good food, with some set meals under 1000 Yen.
+Phono Kafe, but it's just a great restaurant in every measure: food is fresh, healthy and delicious and prices are very low for such good food, with some set meals under 1000 Yen.
 Its pleasant dining area includes western style tables, a small Japanese-style private dining room and bar-side seating.
 The long-time vegan owner is friendly and helpful, and while the menu is in Japanese, you really can't go wrong with it all being such great vegan food.
 Language shouldn't be a problem, and if you don't understand just order a set meal.

 View Phono Kafe in a larger map

 Food CategoriesThese categories are intended to be useful rather than 'accurate' and in reality the lines are blurred, especially between macrobiotic and western/fusion.